mawentowski/restaurantPOSclient/README.md

 export default function HomeScreen({ navigation })
 ```

+Buttons dont support inline styling.

+Use view most of the time to do 'box' styling because text or other things its not supported.

+STYLES DO NOT CASCADE!!!!!!!!

 ## Course: API documentation mastery: full stack technical writing course

 SDKs > Sample Apps | Libraries (edit READMEs)